sudo-krish/py-seo-auditor/README.md

 **Remember:** Good SEO is like good code — it should be clean, efficient, and not make people want to cry.
 ```

-***

-This README combines technical accuracy with personality—perfect for attracting both users and contributors! 🎯✨